mattwalmsley/financial-modelling/quantitative/documentation/programming/python_2_variables.md

 - Python's cyclic garbage collector is designed to detect and collect objects that are part of reference cycles (i.e., objects that reference each other but are not reachable from any other part of the program).
 - The garbage collector periodically identifies unreachable objects and reclaims their memory.
-- Objects with a `__del__` method require special handling, as finalizers can complicate garbage collection.
+- Objects with a `__del__` method require special handling, as finalisers can complicate garbage collection.

 #### Example of Cyclic Garbage Collection